Note 3 MATERIAL ACCOUNTING POLICIES:

 For the purpose of the statement of cash flows, cash and cash equivalents consist of cash and short-term deposits, as defined above, net of outstanding bank overdrafts as they are considered an integral part of the Company's cash management.

 Non-current assets are classified as held for sale if their carrying amount will be recovered principally through a sale transaction rather than through continuing use.
 This condition is regarded as met only when a sale is highly probable from the date of classification, management are committed to the sale and the asset is available for immediate sale in its present condition.
 Non-current assets are classified as held for sale from the date these conditions are met and are measured at the lower of carrying amount and fair value less cost to sell.
-Any resulting impairment loss is recognised in the statement of profit and loss as a separate line item.
+Any resulting impairment loss is recognised in the Statements of Profit and Loss as a separate line item.
 On classification as held for sale, the assets are no longer depreciated.
 Assets and liabilities classified as held for sale are presented separately as current items in the Balance Sheet.

 3.9 Financial Instruments - Initial Recognition, Subsequent Measurement and Impairment: